What is a Flow Bench?

 - MAF based benches

-The DIYFB system can be used on any flow bench and makes an ideal retrofit for older manometer based benches as well as being the perfect choice for new builds.
+The DIYFB system can therotically be used on any flow bench and makes an ideal retrofit for older manometer based benches as well as being the perfect choice for new builds.
+We include DIY hardware plans so you can build a basic MAF based flow bench that uses a shop vac for the vacuum source.
+This is a great entry level bench and perfect for most shops and hobbyists.
+We also provide support for larger and more complex bench designs.

 - Validated software and hardware design.